HelloRheina/ngebSki-Compiler/README.md

-# 🖥️ Ngebski Programming Language Compiler 🌟
+# 🖥️ Ngebski Programming Language Compiler (NgebLang) 🌟

 **_"Ngeb"_** is an Indonesian slang word for addressing friends, and that's what the Ngebski language aims to be: your friendly, user-focused programming language.
-Blending elements of **C** and **Python**, Ngebski makes programming as fun as chatting with friends.
+Blending elements of **C** and **Python**.
+This is a project from our compiler principles class.
+We decided to make it fun by using some slang keywords.

 ---